achristen/Meteobike/readme.md

 	$ cd e-Paper/RaspberryPi\&JetsonNano/python/examples/
 	$ python epd_2in7b_test.py

-If you connected the e-Paper correctly, you should now see a number of fancy test and visualisations on the e-Paper in black and red.
+If you connected the e-Paper correctly, you should now see a number of fancy tests and visualisations on the e-Paper in black and red.

-For experts - Further details on the set-up can be found on the [Wireframe webpage] (https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT) under the "Hardware / Software setup" section.
+For experts - Further details on the set-up and programming can be found on the [Wireframe webpage] (https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT) under the "Hardware / Software setup" section.

 ### Update the Meteobike program to the e-Paper version

-From now on, use the e-Paper version of the Meteobike program called `meteobike_epaper.py` which can be found [here](https://github.com/achristen/Meteobike/blob/master/Code/meteobike_epaper.py).
+From now on, you will use the e-Paper version of the Meteobike program called `meteobike_epaper.py` which can be found [here](https://github.com/achristen/Meteobike/blob/master/Code/meteobike_epaper.py).
+For students of the University of Freiburg, the python script is also available under Ilias [here](https://ilias.uni-freiburg.de/goto.php?target=fold_1679553&client_id=unifreiburg).

 Place the file `meteobike_epaper.py` on the Raspberry Pi's desktop.
-Open the file and change on lines 41 - 46 the system-specific information (your Meteobike No, your name, and [calibration coefficients](https://github.com/achristen/Meteobike/tree/master/Sensor-Calibration/2020))
+Open the file and change on lines 41 - 46 the system-specific information (your Meteobike No, your name, and again your [calibration coefficients](https://github.com/achristen/Meteobike/tree/master/Sensor-Calibration/2020))

 	raspberryid = "52" # enter your raspberry's number
 	studentname = "Andreas" # enter your first name - no spaces and no special characters